UltimateRoman/Ultimate-Roman/README.md

  🏆 I actively participate in hackathons and have won prizes in a couple of them. <br/> 💡 I would love to collaborate on cool project ideas. <br/> 💬 I can help with: Solidity, Ethereum Smart Contracts, Arduino, ESP8266

+ 🔭 I'm currently looking out for something to decentralize, any help is appreciated

  <br/>